ryukirisame/learnSystemDesign/README.md

 # Roadmap 1:
-A solid grasp of system design is what separates a junior developer from a senior engineer or architect.
-It’s less about memorizing specific frameworks and more about understanding **trade-offs**—knowing when to choose consistency over availability, or horizontal scaling over vertical scaling.

-Here is a comprehensive, step-by-step roadmap to mastering system design, broken down from foundational concepts to advanced architecture.

----

 ## Phase 1: The Absolute Foundations

 Before building massive distributed networks, you need to understand how data moves and how basic servers handle load.